Search this site

 Moral of the story.
 Always a 4WD.
 In Costa Rica, always expect the unexpected.

 Unlike where I moved from in San Diego, where freeways were sometimes up to 10 lanes wide each way, most roads in Costa Rica are two lanes and not divided.
 There are exceptions such as Highway 1, the Pan American highway, that has a small portion that is divided with two lanes each way.
+There are some roads around San Jose that are 3 and 4 lanes wide at points such as highway 27.
 There are also some roads over the mountains that will have additional passing lanes, but in general, you are stuck with two lanes.

 It is very common that bridges over small streams and rivers will be only a single lane.
 This usually isn't an issue and simply requires patience and good timing.